 Some people will add in hyphens to get around the above problem, but my general advice is to try to avoid them.
 They are really hard for people to remember and just don’t look clean.

-A bad top level domain
+Choosing a bad top level domain

 The top level domain is the .com, .org, .co or other extension at the end of the url.
 Different extensions are becoming more and more common as good domain names are becoming harder to find.
 While some companies come up with crafty URLs with some of the alternative to .com, I’m personally a major .com fan.